Rhode Island Department of Health

-The Rhode Island Department of Health is a state government agency located in Providence, Rhode Island.
+The Rhode Island Department of Health (RIDOH) is the state health agency in the State of Rhode Island.
+The agency oversees public health, medical licensing, and retains medical and data records in Rhode Island.

 As of May 2024, the Director of the Department of Health is Dr. Jerome Larkin.
 The position was previously held by various acting directors following the resignation of Nicole Alexander-Scott in January 2022.

-Mission
+Mission, Vision, and Values

-The Department's mission is "to prevent disease and protect and promote the health and safety of the people of Rhode Island."
+The Rhode Island Department of Health has the mission is to, "Prevent disease and protect and promote the health and safety of Rhode Islanders."
+As well as holding the vision for "safe and healthy lives in safe and healthy communities."

 Divisions and Centers

 The Rhode Island Department of Health coordinates statewide public health activities across the state.
 All programs and services are coordinated by Divisions and Centers.